 The least chub is a small minnow, with a maximum size of less than 2.5 inches.
 It is a colorful species with a gold stripe along blue sides with white to yellow fins.
 The chub eats primarily algae and small invertebrates and is considered a slow-growing species that rarely lives beyond 3 years of age.

-Currently, only five wild populations of least chub remain.
+There are currently five wild populations and ten successful self-sustaining introduced populations of least chub within the species historical range of the Bonneville Basin, Utah.
 Three populations are in Snake Valley in Utah’s West Desert.
-They include the Leland Harris Spring Complex, Gandy Salt Marsh, and Bishop Spring Complex.
+They include the Leland Harris Spring Complex, Gandy Marsh, and Bishop Spring Complex.
 The remaining two wild populations are located on the eastern border of the native range near the Wasatch Front.
 Those populations in the Mills Valley and Clear Lake are in the Sevier River drainage.
-A functionally extirpated site exists at Mona Springs in the Utah Lake drainage.
+Currently, the population at Mona Springs in the Utah Lake Drainage is not self-sustaining, however there is recent monitoring evidence that successful least chub reproduction occurred last year following restoration efforts.

 - Federal Register Notice: December 9, 2013 Programmatic Candidate Conservation Agreement with Assurances for Least Chub Receipt of Application for Enhancement of Survival Permit